 Do I need an SR-1P or SR-22 in Colorado?

-Both the SR-22 and SR-1P are forms your insurance company submits to the Colorado DMV, ensuring you meet the mandated liability coverage.
-For motorcycle riders, mopeds, and scooter users, the SR-1P is the relevant form.
-If you’ve been caught riding your two-wheeler without insurance or have had your license suspended, you’ll require an SR-1P.
+The SR-22 and SR-1P are forms your insurance company files with the Colorado DMV to show you have the minimum required liability coverage.
+SR-1P is for two-wheelers, such as motorcycles, mopeds and scooters – if you’ve been caught riding without insurance or had your license suspended, you’ll need an SR-1P.

 What happens to your SR-22 insurance in Colorado if you move?

-An SR-22 requirement stays even when you move to a new state.
-Find a new insurance company licensed in your current state to file a new SR-22.
-They must submit the form with both the Colorado DMV and your new state’s DMV to transfer the requirement.
-Maintain continuous coverage until the new SR-22 is in effect.
+Your SR-22 insurance in Colorado doesn’t disappear when you move.
+You’ll need to find a new insurance company licensed in your new state to file an SR-22 on your behalf.
+They’ll likely need to file forms with the Colorado DMV and your new state’s DMV to transfer the requirement.
+Don’t cancel your Colorado insurance until you have the new SR-22 in place to avoid a lapse in coverage.

 Does Geico offer SR-22 in Colorado?